Tit for tat: Implications

 The success of the tit-for-tat strategy, which is largely cooperative despite that its name emphasizes an adversarial nature, took many by surprise.
 Arrayed against strategies produced by various teams it won in two competitions.
 After the first competition, new strategies formulated specifically to combat tit-for-tat failed due to their negative interactions with each other; a successful strategy other than tit-for-tat would have had to be formulated with both tit-for-tat and itself in mind.

-This result may give insight into how groups of animals (and particularly human societies) have come to live in largely (or entirely) cooperative societies, rather than the individualistic "red in tooth and claw" way that might be expected from individuals engaged in a Hobbesian state of nature.
+This result may help explain how groups of animals, especially human societies, have developed to live in mostly or fully cooperative ways, rather than in the fiercely competitive and aggressive manner one might expect from individuals living in a natural state of constant conflict.
 This, and particularly its application to human society and politics, is the subject of Robert Axelrod's book The Evolution of Cooperation.

 Moreover, the tit-for-tat strategy has been of beneficial use to social psychologists and sociologists in studying effective techniques to reduce conflict.
 Research has indicated that when individuals who have been in competition for a period of time no longer trust one another, the most effective competition reverser is the use of the tit-for-tat strategy.
 Individuals commonly engage in behavioral assimilation, a process in which they tend to match their own behaviors to those displayed by cooperating or competing group members.
 Therefore, if the tit-for-tat strategy begins with cooperation, then cooperation ensues.
 On the other hand, if the other party competes, then the tit-for-tat strategy will lead the alternate party to compete as well.
 Ultimately, each action by the other member is countered with a matching response, competition with competition and cooperation with cooperation.

 In the case of conflict resolution, the tit-for-tat strategy is effective for several reasons: the technique is recognized as clear, nice, provocable, and forgiving.
 Firstly, it is a clear and recognizable strategy.
 Those using it quickly recognize its contingencies and adjust their behavior accordingly.
 Moreover, it is considered to be nice as it begins with cooperation and only defects in response to competition.
 The strategy is also provocable because it provides immediate retaliation for those who compete.
 Finally, it is forgiving as it immediately produces cooperation should the competitor make a cooperative move.

 The implications of the tit-for-tat strategy have been of relevance to conflict research, resolution and many aspects of applied social science.

 Mathematics

 Take for example the following infinitely repeated prisoners dilemma game:

-The Tit for Tat strategy copies what the other player previously chose.
+The tit-for-tat strategy copies what the other player previously chose.
 If players cooperate by playing strategy (C,C) they cooperate forever.

 Cooperation gives the following payoff (where $\delta$ is the discount factor):